phusion/passenger/ext/common/ApplicationPool2/README.md

    * SuperGroup
    * Group
    * Process
-     A process may have multiple server sockets on which it listens on.
+     A process may have multiple server sockets on which it listens.
 This is represented by the `Socket` class:
      * Socket